survivejs/react-book/manuscript/02_developing_with_webpack.md

 W> Before getting started, make sure you are using a recent version of Node.js as that will save some trouble.
 There are [packages available for many platforms](https://nodejs.org/en/download/package-manager/).
 A good alternative is to set up a [Vagrant](https://www.vagrantup.com/) box and maintain your development environment there.

 T> Especially *css-loader* has [issues with Node 0.10](https://github.com/webpack/css-loader/issues/144) given it's missing native support for promises.
 Consider polyfilling `Promise` through `require('es6-promise').polyfill()` at the beginning of your Webpack configuration if you still want to use 0.10.
-This technique depends on [es6-promise](https://www.npmjs.com/package/es6-promise) package.
+This technique depends on the [es6-promise](https://www.npmjs.com/package/es6-promise) package.

 ## Setting Up the Project